rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 *name* (required)
     String - Identifier for this page.
 *title*
-    String - The display title of this page
+    String - The display title of this page.
 *nextPage*
     String - Used on multi-page preferences only.
 Should be the name of the page to navigate to next.
 *install*